2024-07-03

 currently, every declaration on the top-level of a file exists for all following code, even when the declaring file was only included. included library code can not hide helpers and internal declarations, type definitions, and macros. not only can this lead to naming conflicts when the following code tries to use an already declared identifier, it could also change the behavior unwantedly by declaring or modifying used bindings.

-this makes it difficult to share libraries because some bindings may conflict with other libraries or the including codebase.
+this makes it difficult to share libraries because some bindings, even if they are only used internally, may conflict with other libraries or the including codebase.

 currently, a common solution is to build shared library objects with header files and additional compilation configuration. this adds overhead which makes small libraries less practical to use. another approach is to use prefixes in identifiers to reduce the likelihood of the same name existing in including code.

-if c had namespaces there might be less need for configuring and compiling separate binary modules because small libraries could be included without conflict.
+if c had namespaces, there might be less need for configuring and compiling separate binary objects like modules because small libraries could be included without conflict.

 current options